Before installing or posting a temporary or permanent sign, businesses must obtain a sign permit. View Sign Code regulations here.

 Temporary Sign Permit

 Businesses must obtain separate permits for each sign at a location.
-Each temporary sign is subject to a review fee of $38.
+Each temporary sign is subject to a review fee.

 When submitting a temporary sign application, you must include a location drawing that indicates where the temporary sign will be placed.
 In addition, a drawing or picture of the temporary sign must be submitted with the application.
 In most instances, temporary sign permits can be approved and issued at the time of application.

 For details on the permitting process, including submittal, reviews, fees and issuance, visit the Building Permits page.

 A permanent sign permit is required for all wall and monument signs.
 Each sign is subject to a application fee and an inspection fee.
 An additional fee is charged for the inspection of electrical signs.

 When submitting a permanent sign application, applicants must include all of the following supporting documents:

 A scaled drawing of the proposed sign that includes all dimensions.